bholloway/gulp-inject-webpack-plugin/README.md

 Similar to Gulp Inject, all transforms are exported under the hash `GulpInjectPlugin.transform`.

-By default `GulpInjectPlugin.transform.json` expects the default manifest varaible name of `webpackManifest`.
+By default `GulpInjectPlugin.transform.html.json` expects the default manifest variable name of `webpackManifest`.
 However you may change it by using a more explicit plugin configuration.

 ```javascript
 module.exports = {